SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Operator precedence in programming mirrors the math concept of order of operations.
 Operator precedence / order of operations is in which order to apply operations.
 In most programming languages, math operations have the same operator precedence as they would in math itself.
+The power operator has unclear order of operations for historical reasons (in other programming languages), so JS throws an error if you use it without parentheses where it would make a difference
 In liquid, the order of operatons is right to left, parentheses are forbidden.

 <h3>assignment</h3>